-As I’ve mentioned before, the thing with these trap artists is they tend to follow the same formula- dreads, similar delivery, similar production.
+Trap artists often get flack for following a consistent formula- dreads, drug talk, similar delivery, similar production.
 And a lot of them lack stage presence.
 They tend to focus their crowd interraction around some chant that they repeat throughout their show when they don’t know what to say.
 “Sremm Life!”, “Mi-go!”

-So when it comes to Rae Sremmurd I wanted to see what made them different.
+So when it comes to Rae Sremmurd it was important to find out what made them different.
 What makes them stars?
 What makes them special?
 What makes them unique?
 What makes them real artists and performers?

-They started with No Type and No Flex Zone (which meant the mosh pits were open).
-They’re both great songs and I could see immediately why these guys are superstars.
+They started their performance with No Type and No Flex Zone (which meant the mosh pits were open).
+They’re both great songs and it was immediately evident why these guys are superstars.
 The show was good so far, but great?
 Nope.
 Just “meh”.

 After a few forgettable songs, they performed Buckets.
 Another crazy song.
-I’m not a fan of drug talk, but musically it has some of the craziest production I’ve heard in a long time.
-The crowd went berserk and I didn’t blame them.
+For some, it’s hard to hear artists singing and rapping about drugs when kids across North America are overdosing at crisis levels, but musically it has some of the craziest production you’ll hear today.
+The crowd went berserk and who could blame them?

 Before closing they performed Black Beatles and Powerglide.
 During Powerglide they basically stopped performing and just started dancing around while the song played.
 Then again on Rock ‘N Roll Hall of Fame Swae Lee ran back and forth in front of the stage and got into the crowd with fans while his vocals played in the background.
-I’m usually a snob when it comes to people performing over backtrack vocals, but with these guys I didn’t care.
+Hip-hop purists are usually snobby when it comes to people performing over backtrack vocals, but with these guys you can make an exception.
 They were putting on a show and pouring their hearts out.
-This is the difference between Rae Sremmurd in 2018 and Migos in 2017.
-Rae Sremmurd are pretty good live performers, Migos aren’t.
-Actually, let me correct that Swae Lee is a good live performer.
-I don’t know what Slim Jxmmi was doing.
-While Sway Lee was losing his mind at the end of the show, Slim Jxmmi was just standing there like a prop.
-I can see why people are saying it’s only a matter of time before Sway Lee goes solo.
-I probably would’ve enjoyed the show more if he was by himself.
+This is the difference between Rae Sremmurd in 2018 and Migos who graced the same stage in 2017.
+Rae Sremmurd are pretty good live performers.
+Actually, let me correct that—Swae Lee is a good live performer.
+While Sway Lee was losing his mind at the end of the show, Slim Jxmmi was just standing there, becoming an afterthought.
+I can see why people are calling for Sway Lee to go solo.
+The show would’ve been a lot more enjoyable if he was by himself.

-Did I see what makes Rae Sremmurd special?
-Aside from great vocals and great production, Sway Lee is a great performer.
 The jury is still out on whether or not they’re the Black Beatles or going to the Rock ‘N Roll Hall of Fame.
-I mean they have the numbers.
+They definitely have the numbers.
 They have multiple songs with over 100 million streams.
 But the legends are legends because they pioneered a new style or they did it better than everyone else.
 I can appreciate their music, but I didn’t see enough to be wowed.
-It was a good show, definitely better than Migos or Lil’ Yachty, and Sway Lee is more talented than a lot of artists today, but in the end we were left with a good show, not a great one.
+It was a good show, definitely better than others we’ve seen in recent years, and Sway Lee is more talented than a lot of artists today, but in the end we were left with a pretty good show, not a great one.